eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

 ==================================

 The recorder GUI is the most user friendly application to start recordings and to create :file:`.ecalrec` configuration files.
-So let's walk through it to explain all the feature it has.
+So, let's walk through it to explain all the feature it has.

 .. image:: img/rec_gui_overview.png
    :alt: eCAL Rec Overview